matthewcavanaugh96/us-presidential-elections-by-county/README.md

 7. Color code columns for parties.
 Tried a primitive version of this, didn't work.
 Background color, or just text?
 8. Rename percentage columns to include the % symbol
 9. Potentially rename the "Bachelor's degree or higher" to remove the apostrophe, as it is causing quote escape problems
-10. In the Tableau workbook, I need to alter how I calculate the mean education rates by county.
-Currently I am taking a mean of county values, which is not fair as counties are not equally populated.
-Instead I need to do something like (SUM Population) / (SUM(Population by county * High school graduate)).
+10. In the Tableau workbook, I may need to alter how I calculate the mean values.
+Currently I am taking a mean of county values, which may not be fair as counties are not equally populated.
+Instead, I may need to do something like (SUM Population) / (SUM(Population by county * High school graduate)).
 11. NLP?